-Brushed vacuum motors are based on a universal motor design, which uses a wound rotor and stator in series with one another.
+Brushed vacuum motors are based on a universal motor design, which uses a wound rotor and stator in a series with one another.
 These motors come in two forms, bypass or thru-flow:

 - In bypass motors, the working air is independent from the cooling air.
 A separate fan is used to direct cooling air over the armature and field.
-They are used when it’s important to ensure the cooling air doesn’t mix with the vacuum or blower air.
-Bypass motors come in peripheral and tangential discharge configurations and are available in single or multiple stages.
+They are used when it’s important to ensure that the cooling air doesn’t mix with the vacuum or blower air.
+Bypass motors come in peripheral and tangential discharge configurations, and are available in single or multiple stages.
 The purpose of the stages is to create more pressure or vacuum.

 Changing for the Better